 Lagoa das Sete Cidades

-Lagoa das Sete Cidades, also known as the lake of the ‘Seven Cities’, is a natural wonder that draws innumerable visitors annually.
+Lagoa das Sete Cidades is a natural wonder that draws innumerable visitors annually.
 It is a quintessential landscape of the Azores, renowned for its breathtaking beauty.
 The lake has been designated one of Portugal’s seven natural wonders and is safeguarded by Natura 2000.

 It is a remarkable location on the planet, reminding us of our insignificance in the face of nature’s grandeur.
 Both locals and tourists relish glimpses of the lake from various viewpoints within the extensive volcanic complex.

 Mosteiros

-Facing the ocean, the perfect stop for sea lovers, Mosteiros is a town where the soothing salty breeze is felt.
+Facing the ocean, the ideal stop for sea lovers, Mosteiros is a town where the soothing salty breeze is felt.
 Whether taking a walk at its welcoming center or refilling your energy at the beach, Mosteiros makes you feel relaxed and at peace with the world.

 Ponta da Ferraria

 Ponta da Ferraria is a natural wonder that offers a unique experience for visitors to the Azores.
-Unlike other hot springs in the region, it is completely free to access and is located within a volcanic fissure in the ocean, providing a truly natural and serene setting.
+Unlike other hot springs in the region, it is entirely free to access and is located within a volcanic fissure in the ocean, providing a truly natural and serene setting.

 Complementary Information